 - Visual display of frequency and phase response

-- Individual band bypass options
+- Individual bypass control for each band

-- Expandable full-graph view for fine-tuned editing
+- Expandable full-graph view for precise editing

 5. Marvel GEQ (Voxengo)